simplex-chat/simplex-chat/README.md

 8. To protect against replay attacks SimpleX servers require [tlsunique channel binding](https://www.rfc-editor.org/rfc/rfc5929.html) as session ID in each client command signed with per-queue ephemeral key.
 9. To protect your IP address all SimpleX Chat clients support accessing messaging servers via Tor - see [v3.1 release announcement](./blog/20220808-simplex-chat-v3.1-chat-groups.md) for more details.
 10. Local database encryption with passphrase - your contacts, groups and all sent and received messages are stored encrypted.
 If you used SimpleX Chat before v4.0 you need to enable the encryption via the app settings.
+11. Transport isolation - different TCP connections and Tor circuits are used for traffic of different user profiles, optionally - for different contacts and group member connections.

 We plan to add soon:

-1. Message queue rotation.
-Currently the queues created between two users are used until the contact is deleted, providing a long-term pairwise identifiers of the conversation.
-We are planning to add queue rotation to make these identifiers temporary and rotate based on some schedule TBC (e.g., every X messages, or every X hours/days).
+1. Automatic message queue rotation.
+Currently the queues created between two users are used until the queue is manually changed by the user or contact is deleted.
+We are planning to add automatic queue rotation to make these identifiers temporary and rotate based on some schedule TBC (e.g., every X messages, or every X hours/days).
 2. Local files encryption.
 Currently the images and files you send and receive are stored in the app unencrypted, you can delete them via `Settings / Database passphrase & export`.
 3. Message "mixing" - adding latency to message delivery, to protect against traffic correlation by message time.